-- a) Supported the delivery of new homes to Nationally Described Space Standards8 (NDSS) including in new social housing. - b) Made sure our planning polices encourage the delivery of accessible and adaptable new-build dwellings. - c) Actively promoted the delivery of mixed communities that support integration. - d) Set out our expectations around the quality of housing and outdoor space in the Design Quality Framework9. - e) Produced a Wellbeing Design Guide as part of the Design Quality Framework10. - f) Completed the development of the Broad Marsh Green Heart open space which will complement the wider re-development planned for the area, including new homes.
+- a) Supported the delivery of new homes to Nationally Described Space Standards8 (NDSS) including in new social housing. - b) Made sure our planning polices encourage the delivery of accessible and adaptable new-build dwellings. - c) Actively promoted the delivery of mixed communities that support integration. - d) Set out our expectations around the quality of housing and outdoor space in the Design Quality Framework9. - e) Produced a Wellbeing Design Guide as part of the Design Quality Framework10.

-- a) Design inclusive places for children, families and older people within new developments, including accessible and safe areas. - b) Design new developments with connectivity to safe and attractive walking, cycling, and public transport networks. - c) Continue to improve our public realm spaces so that neighbourhoods as well as homes are where people want to live. - d) Increase the number of homes that are accessible and adaptable for people with disability needs across all tenures in line with local planning policy. - e) Encourage developers to engage with local schools and to consult young people as part of local plan development in an effort to support our ambitions to be a child-friendly city.
+- a) Design inclusive places for children, families and older people within new developments, including accessible and safe areas. - b) Design new developments with connectivity to safe and attractive walking, cycling, and public transport networks. - c) Continue to improve our public realm spaces so that neighbourhoods as well as homes are where people want to live. - d) Increase the number of homes that are accessible and adaptable for people with disability needs across all tenures in line with local planning policy. - e) Encourage developers to engage with local schools and to consult young people as part of local plan development in an effort to support our ambitions to be a child-friendly city. - f) Complete the development of the Broad Marsh Green Heart area.